 A key feature of the Future Center is that it is intended to invite as a place of encounter and dialogue between citizens, politicians and other stakeholders.
 Formats and ideas for this are being developed in the Dialog and Encounter working group.
 The application phase itself is also taking place with citizen participation.

 Tobias Schwessinger from the Research and Transfer Service Center at the University of Jena, who is active in the WG with Tilo Schieck from the Thuringian Archive of Contemporary History, says of the work:

 "The Future Center will be an open space for citizens in Jena, Germany and throughout Europe.
 A place where past transformations and those that lie ahead of us can be discussed together.
 A place that is brought to life by the people and the participation of the citizens.
 Jena, with its active civil society, offers the ideal conditions for this.
 Jena's application is not an application by the city administration, it is an application by the people who live here and who are convinced that the Future Center would benefit Jena the most."

 June 20, 2022:

-Symposium of Friedrich Schiller University Jena together with the City of Jena: European Transformation and German Unity.
+Symposium of the Friedrich Schiller University of Jena together with the city of Jena: European Transformation and German Unity.

 The city of Jena will apply for the Future Center "European Transformation and German Unity" and it can count on the Friedrich Schiller University as a competent partner.
-The design of the application and the profile of the content of a potential Jena Future Center were discussed animatedly in a public symposium on Monday evening (June 20) in the Rose Rooms of the University of Jena.
+The design of the application and the content profile of a potential Jena Future Center were discussed animatedly in a public symposium on Monday evening (June 20) in the Rose Rooms of the University of Jena.